 - #KnowYourRights - our guide to children’s rights and entitlements, developed with the Irish Council for Civil Liberties.

-- We recently held an Access to Justice event to examine the Child Care Act 1991 review
+- We held an Access to Justice event in 2017 to examine the Child Care Act 1991 review

 - Our Know Your Rights guide sets out children's rights in a number of areas in clear, accessible language